PyBites-Open-Source/eatlocal/README.md

 1. Go through the directions on the PyBites website to connect your GitHub account to your PyBites account.
 2. Make sure you have Chrome and chromedriver installed and on `$PATH`.
-3. Setup your PyBites login credentials as environment variables.
-If you signed up for PyBites by authenticating through GitHub or Google, you may need to set a password manually in order to use eatlocal.
+3. Create environment variables for your PyBites username and password (`PYBITES_USERNAME` and `PYBITES_PASSWORD` respectively).
+If you signed up for PyBites by authenticating through GitHub or Google, you may need to set a password manually in order to use `eatlocal`.
+4. Create an environment variable for you local Pybites repo(`PYBITES_REPO`).

 ### Install Chrome and Chromedriver